df-upwork/proposals/daily/2025/12/19/01/result/EN.md

 Set the `body` `background-color` to match the bottom panel for visual masking.
 7.2) Advantages
 It circumvents the layer compositing error in `LG`.
-`dvh` units ensure correct area calculation accounting for floating browser panels.
+The internal scrolling architecture eliminates layout shifts caused by dynamic browser panels.
 `R1⁂` applies instantly without burdening the JavaScript thread.
 Background masking conceals the problem even if physical displacement persists.
 7.3) Key challenges